angelorubin/gh-cli/README.md

 ### **Requirements**

-You must have [Node.js](https://nodejs.org) installed on your machine.
+You must have [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/get-npm) installed on your computer.

 ### **Install**

+Open your console and type:

 `npm i gh-cli -S`